r-gaia-cs/board/subcommittees/mentoring/PracticumProposal.md

 - Time commitment: 1 hr of training (discussed below), 1 hr online / week for 3-4 weeks of mentoring, 2-3 hrs / week on email mentoring, ~2 hrs / group member on mini-lesson preparation, observation, and follow-up.
-Mentoring for this practicum is a time-limited focused committment; volunteering now doesn’t mean you’re committing to doing it again
+Mentoring for this practicum is a time-limited focused committment; volunteering now doesn't mean you’re committing to doing it again
 - Training, discussion questions, and feedback tools will be provided
 - Mentors will be recognized as such on the Instructor webpage
 - Mentors will be given certificates describing their involvement with teaching and training new instructors.